mdn/content/files/en-us/web/api/paymentresponse/details/index.md

 provides a payment method specific message used by the merchant to process the transaction and determine a successful funds transfer.

-This data is returned by the payment app that satisfies the payment request, and must conform to the structure defined in the {{domxref("BasicCardResponse")}} dictionary.
+This data is returned by the payment app that satisfies the payment request.

 ## Syntax